Skip to content

 --rootless-port-start PORT80Lowest port rootless containers may bind.

-Side effects: installs Podman, UFW, transfer tools, and rootless prerequisites; creates the deploy user; installs your SSH key; enables lingering; configures low-port binding and SSH hardening.
-It does not write service runtime state.
+Installs Podman, UFW, transfer tools, and rootless prerequisites; creates the deploy user; installs your SSH key; enables lingering; configures low-port binding and SSH hardening.
+It writes no service runtime state.

 setup